opensanctions/nomenklatura/README.md

 * A web application to let users make merge decisions on the web
 * An implementation of the OpenRefine Reconciliation API based on the blocking index

-This will be done in typed Python 3.

 ## Reading